Lysicrates Prize 2019

 About the Prize

 Playwrights submit the first 15 – 20 minutes (approximately 20 pages) of a new play for The Lysicrates Prize, where it is assessed by a team of professional readers.

 The three finalists receive a week’s rehearsal with a professional director and cast, before a staged reading is held in front of a live audience.
 The audience votes for the winner, who receives a full $15,000 commission to finish the play.
 The runners-up each receive a cash prize of $1,000.

-The competition is only open to writers who’ve had three or more mainstage plays produced.
-In contrast to the Griffin Award, which is open to writers at every stage of their career, the Lysicrates Prize is intended to support established artists; recognising the significant challenges facing any writer, regardless of experience.
-The prize has attracted entries from some of the country’s most exciting and innovative writers.
+The competition is now in its fifth year and is only open to writers who’ve had two or more mainstage plays produced, or equivalent experience.
+In contrast to the Griffin Award, which is open to writers at every stage of their career, The Lysicrates Prize is intended to support more experienced artists, recognising the significant challenges facing any writer, regardless of experience.
+Traditionally the prize attracts approximately 20 entries from some of our most exciting and innovative writers.

-The winner for the 2017 Lysicrates Prize for Playwriting is Melissa Bubnic for Ghosting the Party.
-Michele received a full commission from Griffin of $12,500 to finish the script.
-The two runners-up, Jennifer Compton for The Goose in the Bottle and Nick Coyle for The Feather in the Web each received a $1,000 cash prize.
+Melissa Bubnic received the 2017 prize for Ghosting the Party.
+Runners-up were Jennifer Compton for The Goose in the Bottle and Nick Coyle for The Feather in the Web.

 Mary Rachel Brown received the 2016 prize for her play Approximate Balance.
 Runners-up were playwrights Elise Hearst and Campion Decent.